 These Vegan Cream Cheese Puffs are rich and creamy, with a crispy exterior.
-They're quick and easy to make and really additive!
+Made with only two ingredients, they're quick and easy to make, and really addictive!

 Last night those yummy cream cheese puffs popped into my brain.
 I loved the contrasting textures from the crispiness of the wonton wrapper with the creaminess of the cream cheese.

-After some experimenting in my kitchen, I came up with these Vegan Cream Cheese Puffs that are both vegan and gluten free.
-They will not only become your new go-to comfort food, they will also satisfy the mouthfeel you are searching for.
+After some experimenting in my kitchen, I came up with these Vegan Cream Cheese Puffs that are both vegan and gluten-free.
+They will not only become your new go-to comfort food, but they will also satisfy the mouthfeel you are searching for.

 They are crispy on the outside, and creamy on the inside.
 The vegan cream cheese becomes ooey-gooey when cooked, and the brown rice paper wrappers get crispy in places.